pinho/nuxt-blog-template/articles/steps.md

 author: Ronaldd Pinho
 ---

-# Creating this repo template
+# How to this project was created

 > Step-by-step to create of this template repository

+## Init the project

 The project was created using the following `yarn` command: